Manquia/Distillery/Control.md

 =================
 Fibers are similar to threads except they are often lighter weight in terms of system resource utilization and may implement cooperative multitasking.

 Multitasking is when you have multiple tasks being executed concurrently (ie. threads, fibers, processes).
-Cooperative multitasking refers to a thread model in which a process chooses when to yield to other processes.
-Preemptive multitasking refers to a thread model in which a process may be interrupted at any time by the operating system.
+- **Cooperative** multitasking refers to a thread model in which a process/thread/fiber chooses when to yield to other processes.
+- **Preemptive** multitasking refers to a thread model in which a process/thread/fiber may be interrupted at any time by the operating system.

 Almost all modern operating systems use a preemptive thread model for their applications.

 Tier 4.11: Performance multithread programming
 ==============================================